mohamedasni/photo_collab_deCode/README.md

 ##GET /api/project
 This is how you fetch projects.
 You can fetch by id, name, user, or get all

-*id: GET /api/project?id=the_id
+-id: GET /api/project?id=the_id
     returns the project with the_id as the id
-*name: GET /api/project?name=projectName
+-name: GET /api/project?name=projectName
     return project with the given projectName
-*user: GET /api/project?uName=username
+-user: GET /api/project?uName=username
     returns all projects by the given userName
-*all: GET /api/projectName
+-all: GET /api/projectName
     returns a list of all project ids

 ##POST /api/project